Note: If you already know how to add and edit a filter, you can skip to the next article – Hierarchical filter trees

 When creating new filters from the “settings” page, this field will allow you to select under which module your filter will be created (Issues, Tests, Test sets or Requirements).
-Since we are adding a filter from the filter tree, the module is already selected.
+Since we are adding a filter from an existing filter tree, the module is already selected.

-It is recommended that the filter’s name is descriptive enough to allow your users (and yourself) to understand what will be displayed when this filter is selected.
-In this example we’ve chosen to name this view “Database Issues”.
+It is recommended that the filter’s name will be descriptive enough to allow your users (and yourself) to understand what will be displayed when this filter is selected.
+In this example we’ve chosen to name this view “Open Issues”.

 To select the criterion you would like to filter by, click on the “add AND query”.
-In this example we are adding a filter that will only show us database related issues.
+In this example, we are adding a filter that will only show us open issues.

 First, select the field you would like to filter by from the drop-down list.
-In this example we have selected to filter by product component.
+In this example we selected to filter by Status.

 Next, select “is” to determine which product component this filter will show.

-Finally, select the appropriate criterion – in our case, “Database server”.
+Finally, select the appropriate criterion – in our case, “Opened”.

-Our filter will now only show us open issues (due to the parent filter), that are related to the database server (our child-filter).
+Our filter will now only show us open issues.

 Note: The system provides you with a list of fields you can select to display in the grid, depending on the module (filter type) you have selected.
 The available fields in the Filter section also depend on the module.